grupo-exito-ecommerce/exito-cli-ts/README.md

     create             Command to create options
     create workspace   Create the workspaces config for develops

     generate                          Generate options for the project
-    generate config                       Get the last config  for projects credentials                              Manage your credentials for aws
+    generate config                   Get the last config  for projects generate template <repository>    Create the template for aws cloud-formation for mount the infra structure for continuos integration credentials                              Manage your credentials for aws
     credentials get                          Gets the current credentials used in aws credentials clear                        Clear the current credentials used in aws